arunkumar-singh/GPU-Multi-Agent-Traj-Opt/README.md

 4. Jax-Numpy.

-5. The code has been tested with CUDA version 10.1 and 10.2 on RTX-2080 (8GB) i7-8750 deskptop computer with 32 GB RAM.
-It has also been tested on Jetson TX2.
+5. The code has been tested with CUDA version 10.1 and 10.2 on RTX-2080 (8GB) i7-8750 deskptop computer with 32 GB RAM and Nvidia Jetson TX2.